N1ne4ray/WHSTechNotes/journal.md

 Why is it important to develop good habits of attention to detail early in your coding journey?

 It is important to develop good habits; so that your code will be more accurate in the future.
 If you are constantly inaccurate when you're programming, then youll get used to it.
 Eventually this will turn into a bad habit and may be hard to stop.
 This is why it is important to develop the habit of being detailed when coding.
+# September 30, 2024
+One of my daily tasks in my routine is going on my phone.
+I use multiple different apps on my phone that each have different functions.
+Each one of these apps envolves computer science.
+This is because they each have their own programming to do these tasks.
+My day would be very different without my phone, since I listen to music a lot.